0 Part Course |

 • Coverage of several different valuation methodologies

-• Copious use of case study examples
+• Copious case study examples from the real world

 • Practical valuation exercises

-All of the financial institution valuation course material will be provided before the session for delegates to download as they will be needed during the sessions.
+All of the financial institution valuation course material will be provided before the session for delegates to download: they will be needed during the sessions.
 Delegates will be divided into small groups for practical exercises on valuation fundamentals and the breakout function in Zoom is particularly useful in this regard which allows the use of group work in a similar manner to what would be used during a normal face-to-face training session.
 The essence of the training methodology is to ensure both a practical and rigorous delivery of the programme material.

 • Good instructor.
 Well-formulating and good at organising.
 Many practical examples.